Dr. Billy J. Mitchell American Driller Scholarship Fund (Est. 2011)

 Dr. Billy J. Mitchell (Feb 2, 1935 - Aug 14, 2011)

-Dr. Mitchell had profound effects on literally 100s of CSM P.E. students and other close friends.
+Dr. Mitchell had profound effects on literally 100s of CSM P.E. students.

 I was saddened to hear of Dr. Mitchell’s passing and hope that you take some comfort in knowing that he touched many lives in a positive way.
 When I received the email with the news, I forwarded the note on to a number of my CSM friends.
 Every one of them replied what a “great guy” he was and he would be missed.
 My memories of Dr. Mitchell (“BJ”) go back to my sophomore year at Colorado School of Mines either late in 1987 or at the start of 1988.
 At the time, I had just started in petroleum engineering classes and was financially strapped.
 He offered me a job to work for him during the day to help with office work.
 This job with flexible hours was invaluable for me in making ends meet at school.
 More importantly, this job led to a relationship beyond that of just an employer and drilling professor but as a mentor, coach, and friend over my remaining two years at CSM.
 I played sports while at CSM and one of them was softball.
 I have fond memories of playing catcher for BJ in the hall of Alderson Halls as he was firing balls at me.
 I remember his “rise” being one of the toughest pitches I have ever had to catch let alone hit.
 His softball pitching was very impressive and the fact he wanted to do it in the halls showed his confidence in my catching ability.
 I don’t believe that Dr. Van Kirk would have agreed that playing catch with fast pitch softballs in the school was a “good, safe practice”, but nevertheless it was a great memory.
 He taught me a lot about drilling but he also taught me about leadership.
 I remember when we were writing one of his drilling books he taught me one of the most vital lessons I in leadership.
 He pointed out that he was imminently more qualified than many of his peers to teach well control as he had actually dealt with well control problems.
 He talked about one of the wells he worked on that had a blowout.
 That experience, though not a success, had given him an opportunity to teach others from first hand experience.
 I know that none of us strive for something to go wrong but we do need to embrace those opportunities as way to learn going forward.
 He often joked about this point by saying that being “infamous” was more important than being “famous” in attracting new consulting work.
 The point was a valuable lesson to me that I remember it to this day.
 Dr. Mitchell was one of the professors that I see as instrumental in my success at Colorado School of Mines and now in my professional career.
 I never practiced as a drilling engineer, but I worked as reservoir and production engineer for approximately 12 years before I moved into commercial and management roles.
 I have lived now in four countries and in three different states in my 21-years in the industry to date.
 I have been blessed to have a rewarding career in oil and gas that has led to a quality of life for me and my family that I am grateful.
 I now have two lovely children and an engineer for a husband.
 The other night, my 10-year old daughter came home telling me that she made her softball team tryouts in Brisbane as a fast pitch pitcher for the local softball team.
 His reinforcement of my desire to be a “catcher” has led to my daughter becoming a “pitcher”.
 I told her about Dr. Mitchell and we laughed about some of my stories.
 One of the benefits of being a teacher is that unique ability to shape lives and create a legacy through those you shared your perspectives with.
 He was someone I admired.
 I laughed with him and learned from him.
 He will be missed.
 He was instrumental as a professor, coach, and friend to me.